rachel8973/RC2014-FORTH/README.md

 Built with TASM -80 -b -c ...

-After some messing around and realising that I need to run my terminal at 7-N-1 rather than 8-N-1 it seems to work although I haven't tried doing much.
+After some messing around and realising that I need to run my terminal at add AND 7F to knock off the top bit of the characters as it uses this as an end of word marker.